Manti Teʻo: Personal life

 Teʻo was born in Laie, Hawaii, on January 26, 1991, of Samoan ancestry.
 He is the son of Brian and Ottilia Teʻo and has five siblings: sisters BrieAnne, Tiare, Eden, Maya and brother Manasseh.
 In high school, Teʻo had a 3.52 grade-point average and did volunteer work with the Shriners Hospital, Head Start preschool program, Hawai'i Food Bank and Special Olympics.
 Teʻo also became an Eagle Scout in November 2008.
 Teʻo is an active member of The Church of Jesus Christ of Latter-day Saints.

 In February 2020, Teʻo became engaged to his girlfriend, personal trainer and beauty consultant Jovi Nicole Engbino.
 The couple married in San Diego, California, on August 29, 2020.
 Teʻo has a daughter, Hiro Teʻo, born August 12, 2021, and a son, Kyro Teʻo, born January 16, 2023.

-Teʻo is a close friend of quarterback Tua Tagovailoa, a fellow Samoan NFL player who grew up in Hawaii, and refers to Tagavailoa as his "little brother".
+Teʻo is a close friend of quarterback Tua Tagovailoa, a fellow Samoan NFL player who grew up in Hawaii, and refers to Tagovailoa as his "little brother".
 Teʻo was a member of Netflix's broadcasting team for the 2024 NFL Christmas day games.
 In August 2024, NFL Network announced that Teʻo would join the network as an on-air analyst.
 He is a regular commentator on Good Morning Football.